* This is the Consumer Version. *

 Sudden Cardiac Death in Athletes

 Rarely, young, thin athletes may also have sudden heart rhythm disturbances if they experience a blow to the area directly over the heart ( commotio cordis) even when they have no heart disorder.
 The blow often involves a fast-moving projectile such as a baseball, hockey puck, or lacrosse ball or impact with another player.

-The person suddenly stops breathing and collapses.
-Immediate treatment is with cardiopulmonary resuscitation (CPR) or use of an automated external defibrillator if available.
 Resuscitation is continued in the emergency department.
 If the person survives, doctors treat the condition that caused the abnormal rhythm.
 Sometimes doctors place an implantable cardioverter-defibrillator, which continually monitors the person's heart rhythm and delivers a shock to return the rhythm to normal if needed.

 * This page is for Consumers *